Kessel ties NHL ironman record, Vegas tops Maple Leafs 3-1 – KION546

 Amadio got his goal midway through the third when he ripped Nic Hague’s pass from the left boards past Samsonov on the far side.

+Toronto had a chance to draw closer late in the third when Vegas defenseman Brayden McNabb was called for high-sticking with 2:43 left.
+But Thompson was fantastic under rapid fire, stopping the final four shots of the game, including three on the penalty kill.

+“I think the whole team was rock solid tonight.
+We really shut down their big guns, and they’ve got a lot of them,” Thompson said.
+“So credit goes to the D-corps and the forward group.
+They were outstanding.”

-NOTES: Tavares exited with 13:02 left in the third when he took a slap shot from teammate Rasmus Sandin on the back of the knee.
+NOTES: Stephenson has scored a goal in three straight games. … Tavares exited with 13:02 left when he took a slap shot from teammate Rasmus Sandin on the back of the knee.
+“Those are the kind of things that just take a little time to settle down,” Keefe said.

 UP NEXT